-All monkeys at the AFL are kept in cages at least two metres high, and the smallest cage size for a pair of monkeys is four cubic metres, while the largest cages measure around 50 cubic metres and are 3.7 metres high.
+All of the monkeys at Astrid Fagræu's laboratory (KM-F) have a good and stimulating environment in cages and aviaries.
 The cages are designed to give the monkeys the greatest possible scope to move around, jump, climb and adopt any conceivable body position without hindrance.
 Ropes, swings, shelves, climbing frames, hay-filled nests and so on are used to increase the useable area and make the entire volume of the cage available to them.

 The apparatus have to to be at different heights so that eye contact between monkeys on different perches can be avoided, as this can be seen as a threat by many monkeys.
 The cages measure at least four cubic metres (for two monkeys), offer access to daylight and are designed to allow the monkeys to express their normal behaviour.

 When it comes to the materials used to make the furnishing, the monkeys do not have any particular favourite.
 Plastic perches are used just as much as wooden ones.
 We use fittings made from different materials to provide variation for the monkeys, such as wood, PVC and laminated board (all taking due account of the safety of both animals and staff).

 The monkeys' preferences, hygiene and the durability and availability of materials decide which ones are chosen.
 Having objects that differ in colour, structure, texture and strength is beneficial for the animals.